Usage#

 frames_per_episode = 500

-You can use the knowledge acquired by a previously trained convolutional neural network as a starting point for the training and identification protocol.
-This can be useful to speed up the identification when the videos are very similar (same light conditions, same distance from camera to arena, same type and size of animals).
+You can use the knowledge acquired by the identification model of a previous video as a starting point for the training of the current one.
+This speeds up the identification training when the videos are very similar (same light conditions, distance from camera to arena, type and size of animals).

 knowledge_transfer_folder = ''